 3. In-Stock Rate

 One of the best ways to get bad reviews and annoy your customers on Amazon is to list your products when you don't have them.
 The most common way this problem occurs is when a seller doesn’t keep proper track of their inventory and doesn't update it regularly enough.
 Whether you’re a first-party vendor or a third-party seller, keeping up your inventory is vital to maintain top rankings in A9’s product search results.

 Implementing these ranking recommendations

-Carry out small changes to optimise Amazon listing keywords and give enough time to assess the impact of those changes so that you know whether to keep them or go back to the old version of your listings.
+- Carry out small changes to optimize Amazon listing keywords and give enough time to assess the impact of those changes so that you know whether to keep them or go back to the old version of your listings.

-Test only one element of your listing at a time (e.g brand in titles, etc) so you can tell exactly which change it was that impacted your rankings.
-Check out the previous article in this series on how to improve your Amazon rankings through optimizing product images.
+- Test only one element of your listing at a time (e.g. brand in titles, etc.) so you can tell exactly which change it was that impacted your rankings.

 Find out how WakeupData helps hundreds of clients to set up an Amazon feed by downloading our Selling on Amazon FREE e-book to find out how to get the best results from your Amazon sales: